Edinburgh-Genome-Foundry/pdf_reports/README.rst

     python setup.py install

 **Note:** the package depends on the WeasyPrint Python package.
-If there are any issues, see installation instructions in the [WeasyPrint documentation](https://doc.courtbouillon.org/weasyprint/stable/first_steps.html).
-The version is [fixed to <=52](https://github.com/Edinburgh-Genome-Foundry/pdf_reports/blob/master/setup.py) as not all GNU/Linux distributions have the latest Pango that is required by the latest WeasyPrint.
+If there are any issues, see installation instructions in the `WeasyPrint documentation <https://doc.courtbouillon.org/weasyprint/stable/first_steps.html>`_.
+The version is `fixed to <=52 <https://github.com/Edinburgh-Genome-Foundry/pdf_reports/blob/master/setup.py>`_ as not all GNU/Linux distributions have the latest Pango that is required by the latest WeasyPrint.

 **Note: on some Debian systems** you may need to first install ``libffi-dev`` (``apt install libffi-dev``).
 The package name may be ``libffi-devel`` on some systems.